mo-arvan/rescience-submission-73/README.md

 ## Installation

-To clone this repository, use `git clone https://github.com/AugustinChrtn/Reproduction/` Then, install the requiremed libraries indicated in the `requirements.txt` file.
+To clone this repository, use `git clone https://github.com/AugustinChrtn/Reproduction/`

+Then, install the required libraries indicated in the `requirements.txt` file.

 After these two steps, you can:
 * Launch `generation_env.py` to generate the environments.